aidinsight/aidinsight-api/README.md

 ## Usage

+### Configuration

+Copy template-config.edn to config.edn and populate the values.

+For the Natural Language Classifier, visit https://console.bluemix.net/dashboard/apps and find your natural language classifier instance.
+Selecting that will give access to your credentials.

+Contact your Discourse admin to request the API key.

+(Note: for the Call for Code submission, configuration details will be provided separately.)

 ### Opening ports

 By default, the server runs on port 8080.
 To change this, set the PORT environment variable.